nyan-left/runelite-grand-exchange-prices/README.md

 ```

-### 5 Minute Prices / 1 Hour prices
+### Prices

-#### 5m

-Gives 5 or 60 minute average of item high and low prices as well as the number traded for the items that we have data on.
+Gives 5 or 60 (`interval: "5m"` or `interval: "1h"` respectively ) minute average of item high and low prices as well as the number traded for the items that we have data on.
 Comes with a Unix timestamp indicating the 5 or 60 minute block the data is from.

 ```ts
 const data = await runeliteAPI.prices({ useragent, interval: "5m" });